-We recognize that schools across the country are likely to take many different approaches to delivering instruction in the fall—some in person, some online and some blended.
-That’s why we’re committed to ensuring that educators and parents have the tools and resources they need during this uncertain time.
-K-12 remote learning support and free resources for educators and parents can be found here.
-We’ll also be providing product and platform trainings throughout the summer to help ensure the smoothest transition to the new school year as possible.
+We recognize that schools across the country are taking many different approaches to delivering instruction — some in person, some online and some blended.
+That's why we're committed to ensuring that educators and parents have the tools and resources they need during this uncertain time.
+K–12 remote learning support and free resources for educators and parents can be found here.
+We've provided product and platform trainings throughout the year to support educators.
 Additional resources can found here https://www.mheonline.com/COVID19

-In McGraw Hill Professional, we’ve provided access to our online medical, engineering and science education resources free to teaching institutions over the last months.
-Additionally, we have created distance learning tools to provide guidance to instructors on how to utilize AccessMedicine, AccessEngineering and AccessScience online resources in a remote teaching pedagogy.
+In McGraw Hill Professional, we've created distance learning tools to provide guidance to instructors on how to utilize AccessMedicine, AccessEngineering and AccessScience online resources in a remote teaching pedagogy.
 Customers who need support transitioning to digital can also get assistance through these links for our Access medical, engineering and science solutions, or email us at email@example.com.

-For support outside of the U.S., where many of our teams in affected countries have been working hard to support schools and colleges for weeks, visit this page for help: https://www.mheducation.com/global-sites.html
+For support outside of the U.S., where many of our teams in affected countries have been working hard to support schools and colleges, visit this page for help: https://www.mheducation.com/global-sites.html

 In addition, we are offering some free resources to help people stay updated on COVID-19.
 The team of authors and experts behind our AccessMedicine reference source is continuing to update a "COVID Central" resource site, which reports on developments and analysis in clinical medicine and public health.
 It is available to everyone and can be found here.

 We recognize that the future is still very uncertain and will continue to provide you with the resources you need to continue to support your teaching and learning as your needs evolve.